 17 COVID-19 recoveries reported in Grande Prairie

-17 recovered and nine new cases of COVID-19 have been reported in the City of Grande Prairie over the last 24 hours.
-The number of active cases in the municipality now sits at 209 as of March 3rd.
+17 recovered and seven new cases of COVID-19 were reported in the City of Grande Prairie on Friday.
+The latest data from the province shows 219 active cases in the municipality.

-There were 5 recovered and four new cases of the virus also reported in the County of Grande Prairie over the same time period.
-60 active cases of COVID-19 remain in the region.
+In the County of Grande Prairie, four recoveries and one new case were also discovered over the last 48 hours.
+There are 65 active cases of COVID-19 in the region.

-Across Alberta, new cases of COVID-19 were reported on Wednesday from 9,483 completed tests.
+Across the province, 341 new cases were reported from 8,142 completed tests.
+Alberta-wide, 247 people remain in hospital due to COVID-19, with 42 in the ICU.